awsdocs/ec2-image-builder-user-guide/doc_source/start-build-image-pipeline.md

 1. In the **General** section, enter your **Pipeline name** \(*required*\)\.
 **Tip**
 Enhanced metadata collection is turned on by default\.
-To ensure compatibility between components and source images, keep it on\.
+To ensure compatibility between components and base images, keep it turned on\.

 1. In the **Build schedule** section, you can keep the defaults for the **Schedule options**\.
 Note that the **Time zone** shown for the default schedule is Universal Coordinated Time \(UTC\)\.
 For more information about UTC time, and to find the offset for your time zone, see [Time Zone Abbreviations – Worldwide List](https://www.timeanddate.com/time/zones/)\.

    For **Dependency update settings**, choose the **Run pipeline at the scheduled time if there are dependency updates** option\.
 This setting causes your pipeline to check for updates before starting the build\.
 If there are no updates, it skips the scheduled pipeline build\.
 **Note**
-To ensure that your pipeline recognizes dependency updates and builds as expected, you must use semantic versioning \(x\.x\.x\) for your source image and components\.
+To ensure that your pipeline recognizes dependency updates and builds as expected, you must use semantic versioning \(x\.x\.x\) for your base image and components\.
 To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 1. Choose **Next** to proceed to the next step\.